emmanuelparadis/pegas/README.md

 This repository contains:
 - the current development (next to be on CRAN) version of pegas (-> pegas/);
-- any new code to be tested by anybody without installing/updating/upgrading (-> newcode/).
+- any new code to be tested by anybody (-> newcode/).